Description of my treatment as a Christian who became a Licensed Psychologist

 Integration of Faith and Clinical Practice

 Introduction To My Practice: I am trained as a Clinical Psychologist; I don't have a degree in pastoral or biblical counseling.
 I use evidence based practices, educating patients about the science behind the techniques, and discussing what would be most helpful.
 I disclose my Christian background on my website, professional profiles, and new patient forms.
 I leave it up to my patients to disclose their religious/spiritual beliefs and the role it plays in their journey.
-No matter what our personal beliefs are, the patient and I develop a safe, trusting relationship and work towards healing changes.
+My approach is to develop a safe, trusting relationship and work towards healing changes.

 Mental Health: Religion and spirituality can be helpful or harmful for how someone copes with emotional distress.
 I help patients to identify how depressed or anxious thoughts and behaviors influence their spiritual beliefs, practices, and relationships and vice versa.